 Because of the uproar in Los Angeles surrounding the incident, the judge, Stanley Weisberg, was persuaded to move the trial outside Los Angeles County to Simi Valley in Ventura County.
 On April 29, 1992, the 12-person jury issued its verdicts: not guilty on all counts, except for one assault charge against Powell that ended in a hung jury.
-The acquittals touched off the L.A. riots, which grew into the most destructive U.S. civil disturbance of the 20th century.
+The acquittals touched off the L.A. riots, which grew into the largest U.S. civil disturbances of the 20th century.

 Violence first erupted at the intersection of Florence Boulevard and Normandie Avenue in south-central Los Angeles.
-Traffic was blocked, and rioters beat dozens of motorists, including Reginald Denny, a white truck driver who was dragged out of his truck and nearly beaten to death by three African-American men.
-A news helicopter, hovering over the street, recorded the gruesome event.
+Traffic was blocked, and rioters beat dozens of motorists, including Reginald Denny, a white truck driver who was dragged out of his truck and nearly beaten to death.
+A news helicopter, hovering over the street, recorded the event.
 Los Angeles police were slow to respond, and the violence radiated to areas throughout the city.
 California Governor Pete Wilson deployed the National Guard at the request of Mayor Tom Bradley, and a curfew was declared.
 By the morning, hundreds of fires were burning across the city, more than a dozen people had been killed, and hundreds were injured.